Dry macular degeneration

 • Change your computer display and add audio systems.
 Adjust the font size in your computer's settings.
 And adjust your monitor to show more contrast.
 You also may add speech-output systems or other technologies to your computer.

 • Use electronic reading aids and voice interfaces.
 Try large-print books, tablet computers and audiobooks.
 Some tablet and smartphone apps are designed to help people with low vision.
-And many of these devices now come with voice recognition systems, which can be a helpful low vision aid.
+And many of these devices now come with voice recognition features.

 • Select special appliances made for low vision.
 Some clocks, radios, telephones and other appliances have extra-large numbers.
 You may find it easier to watch a television with a larger high-definition screen, or you may want to sit closer to the screen.